egovernment/egovernment.github.io/_how-to/part-b/201-add-a-role.markdown

 I will reference it in the steps below:

-1. At the root of your project type: `node_modules/eregistrations/bin/generate-app official-<your-step-name>` (be sure not to make a typo, especially in *"official"*).
+1. At the root of your project type: `node node_modules/eregistrations/bin/generate-app official-<your-step-name>` (be sure not to make a typo, especially in *"official"*).
 This will create most of the files needed by your step.
 You can check here to see what files should be created at this point: [(A) Official Processing app & role](https://github.com/egovernment/eregistrations-demo/commit/b1d460489c70093bf0cc58af54b011434d989594).
 2. Open file `model/user/roles.js`.
 3. Add new role; one entry in `db.Role.members`, setup `db.Role.meta.get('<yourStepName>').label`.
 You can see how it's done [here](https://github.com/egovernment/eregistrations-demo/commit/3256210ab5f2284418ffee5e8f1468b3c2cad009).
 4. Create a file `model/<your-service>/processing-steps/<your-step-name>.js`.